DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Feature-Line-Integration.md

 # Feature Line Integration

-Grading Pro allows you to integrate existing feature lines as objects in your section definitions, providing greater control and flexibility in grading design.
+Grading Pro allows you to add feature lines as objects in your section definitions, providing greater control and flexibility in grading design.

 ## Overview